GSA/centers-of-excellence/_pages/work/contact-center.md

 We understand the importance of connecting customers with the right resources and expertise across all all information channels.
 Through conducting best practice research, the Contact Center CoE is developing a data-driven strategy leveraging proven practices and lessons learned from both public and private sector organizations.
 The goal is to establish a repeatable methodology to help agencies improve how they deliver services and interact with their citizens.

 ## Service Offerings

+- User story development
+- Customer journey mapping
-- User stories and customer journey mapping/workflow documentation support
+- Workflow documentation support
-- Knowledge management strategy development support
+- Knowledge management stragey development

 ## Accomplishments